MohCherifRais/Podcast-generator/README.md

 ### Podcast-generator
-### This is a repository holding a dockerfile for Podcast generator, called from another repo called podcast-tester using  github workflow action
+This is a repository holding a dockerfile for Podcast generator, called from podcast-tester repo, this later implements a github workflow action